 He Killed Mostly Farmers And Shepherds In The French Countryside

-Joseph Vacher got out of the Saint-Robert asylum on April 1, 1894.
+Vacher got out of the Saint-Robert asylum on April 1, 1894.
 In May or June of 1894, he killed his first victim, Eugénie Delhomme.
-Delhomme was a factory worker in Beauchrepaire, France that Vacher strangled and stabbed to death.
+Delhomme was a factory worker in Beauchrepaire, France, whom Vacher strangled and stabbed to death.
 He then assaulted and mutilated her body.

 Delhomme was different than most of Vacher's victims, however, because many of the people he killed - generally believed to be between 11 and 14 people total, also posited to be as many as 27 - were rural shepherds.
-He didn't seem to care about age or gender, killing men and women who tended their flocks in relatively isolated settings.
+He didn't seem to care about age or gender - just killing men and women who tended their flocks in relatively isolated settings.